Structured page

 These problems will offer opportunities for your learners to use specific examples as a springboard to generalising.

-Visualising and Representing - Primary teachers
+Visualising and representing - Primary teachers

 Age: 5 to 11

-Reasoning and Convincing at KS2 - Primary teachers
+Reasoning, convincing and proving - Primary teachers